Children's Day, Book Day/El día de los niños, El día de los libros

 2. Promote and/or plan annual April Children's Day, Book Day celebrations

 REFORMA - National Association to Promote Library & Information Services to Latinos and the Spanish Speaking

 ALA, ALSC's Día page - Association of Library Service to Children, a division of the American Library Association.

 Arte Público Press

 National Council of Teachers of English (NCTE)

-Watch this video of Día events from 2012:
+Watch this video of Día events: